-Cliff Tierney is an artist and currently holds the position of Associate Professor of Art at
+Cliff Eanes Tierney is an artist and currently holds the position of associate professor of art at

-Lipscomb University where he chairs the Visual Arts Department.
+Lipscomb University in Nashville, where he chairs the Department of Visual Arts.
 Professionally, his work has been shown both regionally and nationally in commercial and university galleries.
-Tierney received his Master of Fine Arts degree from Savannah College of Art and Design.
-He is a member of the College Art Association, Southeastern Art Conference, and FATE: Foundations in Art: Theory & Education.
+Tierney received his MFA from Savannah College of Art and Design.
+He is a member of the College Art Association, Southeastern Art Conference and FATE (Foundations in Art: Theory & Education).

 Other than making art, Tierney enjoys reading about history and traveling.
-Tierney is the proud father to two beautiful daughters and husband to his wonderful wife of 24 years.
+He is the proud father of two beautiful daughters and husband to his wonderful wife of 24 years.